Heat-transfer fluid: Characteristics of heat transfer fluids

-Industrial Applications
+Industrial applications

 Heat transfer fluids are integral to various industrial applications, enabling precise temperature control in manufacturing processes.
 In the food industry, they are vital for processing meats and snacks.
 Chemical processes often rely on them for batch reactors and continuous operations.
 The plastics, rubber, and composites sectors use heat transfer fluids in molding and extrusion processes.
 They are also critical in petrochemical synthesis and distillation, oil and gas refining, and for converting materials in presses and laminating operations.

-Heat Transfer Fluids in Solar Energy
+Heat-transfer fluids in solar energy

-In solar power plants, heat transfer fluids are used in concentrators like linear Fresnel and parabolic trough systems for efficient energy generation and thermal storage.
-Molten salts and synthetic heat transfer fluids are utilized based on their ability to function at various temperature ranges, contributing to the generation of electricity and the manufacturing of polysilicon for photovoltaic cells.
-These fluids assist in the purification and cooling steps of polysilicon production, essential for creating high-purity silicon for solar and electronic applications.
+In solar power plants, heat-transfer fluids are used in concentrators like linear Fresnel and parabolic trough systems for efficient energy generation and thermal storage.
+Molten salts and synthetic heat-transfer fluids are utilized based on their ability to function at various temperature ranges, contributing to the generation of electricity and the manufacturing of polysilicon for photovoltaic cells.
+These fluids assist in the purification and cooling steps of polysilicon production, which is essential for creating high-purity silicon for solar and electronic applications.

-Common Heat Transfer Fluids
+Common heat-transfer fluids

-The choice of a heat transfer fluid is critical for system efficiency and longevity.
+The choice of a heat-transfer fluid is critical for system efficiency and longevity.
 Here are some commonly used fluids: